 Proba takes responsibility for reviewing and approving the VVB and monitoring its performance and qualifications across Projects and Methodologies.
 Each VVB is reviewed by Proba every 3 years.
 In this review the VVB is requested to (re)deliver all relevant information for the continuation of the approval.
 Additionally, feedback from project audits and methodology reviews is requested and evaluated.
+An investigative project audit initiated by Proba could be part of the review process.
 This review process provides a feedback mechanism for VVBs, helping them improve their processes, and leading to better accuracy in future validations and verifications.